dilrukshax/food-delivery-system/docs/QUICKSTART.md

 - ✅ Application will be deployed to EKS
 - ✅ Access your app at the load balancer URL

+**Note:** Frontend tests are temporarily skipped in CI/CD to focus on deployment.
+See [Testing Fix Guide](TESTING-FIX-GUIDE.md) for details.

 ## 📱 Monitor Progress

 1. **GitHub Actions:** https://github.com/YOUR_USERNAME/food-delivery-system/actions